 Secure Spring Boot REST APIs with Amazon Cognito

-In this tutorial, you will learn how to secure Spring Boot REST APIs with Amazon Cognito.
+In this tutorial, you will learn how to secure Spring Boot REST APIs using Amazon Cognito.

 Amazon Cognito is an access management service that helps to secure your web and mobile applications easily and quickly.